GurayGurkan/GUVE/README.md

 Published in: 2017 10th International Conference on Electrical and Electronics Engineering (ELECO)

-If you use these codes please site:
+If you use these codes please cite:

 T. Bozik and G. Gurkan, "An Arduino UNO application: GPS guided unmanned ground vehicle," 2017 10th International Conference on Electrical and Electronics Engineering (ELECO), Bursa, Turkey, 2017, pp. 852-855.